Turkish Airlines: 1980s and 1990s

 The company posted losses in 1987 and 1988, largely due to high payments on its dozen new Airbus A310s, according to Air Transport World.
 The fleet also included 11 Boeing 727s and nine Douglas DC-9s.
 THY ended the decade with 8,500 employees.

-The airline ordered five Airbus A340 aircraft with option for five more in 1990 to be able to fly to North American and East Asian destinations non-stop.
+The airline ordered five Airbus A340 aircraft with an option for five more in 1990 to be able to fly to North American and East Asian destinations non-stop.
 The first A340 was delivered three years later, in 1993.

-The company suffered in the global aviation crisis following the Persian Gulf War and would not break-even again until 1994.
+The company suffered in the global aviation crisis following the Persian Gulf War and would not break even again until 1994.
 However, the business was again booming in the mid-1990s, with the greatest growth coming from North American destinations.
 THY launched a nonstop flight to New York City in July 1994.

 The company's capital continued to be raised, reaching 10 trillion TL in 1995.
 During that year, the airline also converted three of its Boeing 727s to dedicated freighters.
 The DC-9s had been sold off.
 The company posted a $6 million profit on revenues of $1 billion for the year.
 While profitable, THY had to contend with Turkey's exorbitant inflation, making capital improvements difficult.

 The domestic market was deregulated in 1996, allowing new scheduled competition from charter airlines.
 At the same time, larger international carriers were providing stiff competition on routes to Western Europe.
 THY entered into marketing agreements with other international airlines to enhance their competitiveness.
 The company teamed with Japan Airlines to offer service to Osaka and Tokyo in 1997 and 1998.
 Other jointly operated flights soon followed with Austrian Airlines, Swissair, and Croatia Airlines.
-In 1997, THY began to operate flights to Chicago as second destination in the US.
+In 1997, THY began to operate flights to Chicago as its second destination in the US.